henter/yokubi/src/Section1/Part1/Lesson15.md

 Magic-ish world
 </pre>

-魔法 is a noun (magic), and does not normally take な like this, but some author might write something like this to give it a special vibe.
+魔法 is a noun (magic), and does not normally take な like this, but some authors might write something like this to give it a special vibe.

 Going back to normal な-adjectives, they should be considered separate from nouns, and dictionaries do keep them as such.
 They clearly distinguish nouns (名詞) and な-adjective (形容動詞) as different categories.
 While a lot, if not most, of な-adjectives are also nouns, some of them aren’t, and cannot be used that way.
 For example, you cannot attach case marking particles directly to them.